nmac-dev/order-processing-system/README.md

 (NOTE: `ordering` is complied for a linux machine )
 In a terminal...
  * Navigate to the `order-processing-system` directory
+ * compile the program with command: `./compileOP`
- * then use command: `bin/./ordering testInputFile.txt`
+ * then then run the program with command: `bin/./ordering testInputFile.txt`
  * IF you have your own test file then replace `testInputFile.txt`

 ## Task TODO List